jkclee123/combine24/README.md

   </tr>
 </table>

-- **Filter invalid solutions**: Remove expressions that produce fractional or negative intermediate results during calculation
+- **Normalize equivalent expressions**: Treat mathematically identical solutions as the same, regardless of operand order for commutative operations (+ and ×)
 - **Consolidate trivial operations**: Group together mathematically meaningless operations like multiplying or dividing by 1
-- **Normalize equivalent expressions**: Treat mathematically identical solutions as the same, regardless of operand order for commutative operations (+ and ×)
 - **Handle input variations**: Recognize mathematically equivalent answers regardless of operation order or parentheses placement

 ## Local Development